-Suppose that although we are not yet finished with creating the area, we would like to alter the position of the second vertex, to use more even numbers for the coordinates.
+Suppose that although we are not yet finished with creating the area, we would like to alter the position of the second vertex.
 We can double-click into the X coordinate box and change the value, pressing Enter when done.

-Likewise, to enter a more even number for the Y coordinate we can double-click into the Y coordinate box and change the value, pressing Enter when done.
+Likewise, to enter a different number for the Y coordinate we can double-click into the Y coordinate box and change the value, pressing Enter when done.

-We can move the locations of vertices in a more visible way by changing X and Y coordinate values.
+We can move the locations of vertices by changing X and Y coordinate values.
 If we double-click into the X cell for the first vertex, and we enter the same X value as in the next row, the two vertices will both have the same X values and thus line up vertically.

 As soon as we press Enter to finish editing the vertex moves to line up with the vertex above it.
-While we are at it, we will double-click into the Y cell for that vertex and edit the long coordinate to an even value.
+While we are at it, we will double-click into the Y cell for that vertex and edit the long coordinate to a more round value.